 Make available (free of charge) the AMS-LaTeX version of the CONM author package;

-Handle, upon request, any follow-up correspondence with contributors that might be necessary with regard to late submissions or extended deadlines;
+Handle, upon request by the editor(s), any follow-up correspondence with contributors that might be necessary with regard to extending manuscript submission deadlines;

 Provide to authors a complimentary copy of the printed book and electronic access to a free downloadable and printable PDF version of their article;